DrCopyPaste/RecNForget/README.md

 (commited changes not yet released)
 - FIX: application icon was not shown when executing from a directory different to the application directory

+- can enable short audio beep as feedback marking beginning and end of recording (enabled by default)
 - can enable balloon tips (toast messages) for when recording starts or stops (enabled by default)
 - show length of recording in main window and balloon tips
 - can enable running main window as a background process (minimized to tray)